-Based on the philosophies of Therapeutic Dog Training, this unique therapeutic program is part group therapy and part dog training.
+Based on the philosophies of Therapeutic Dog Training, this unique therapeutic program is part discussion-based and part practical activities.

 The course is delivered in two modes;

 A full-time 5-day program suitable for individuals (and support person) who have the capacity to attend the training centre each day, OR

 A part time program suitable for parents or carers where individuals with disabilities only attend for two days of the program.